-Whether or not a bank has approval to model specific risk, each bank's market risk capital requirement will include an "incremental risk capital charge" (IRCC) similar to the standard specific risk capital charge described above.
-The IRCC will replace the specific risk capital charge for banks that currently use the standard approach (but not the general market risk VaR measure).
+Regardless of whether a bank has approval to model specific risk, each bank's market risk capitalrequirementwillincludean"incremental risk capital charge" (IRCC) similar to the standard specific risk capital charge described above.
+The IRCC will replace the specific risk capital charge for banks that currently use the standardized approach (but not the general market risk VaR measure).
 Under the IRCC:

-The capital charge for any securitization exposure will be the same capital charge that would apply to that position if held in the banking book, except that a different measure will apply to correlation trading portfolios (a new term added to the market risk framework by these changes).
-The Basel

-- Committee describes this change as reducing "the incentive for regulatory arbitrage between the banking and trading books."32 - The capital charge for other credit products will be required to capture credit migration risk as well as default risk. - The 4 percent risk weight (which the Basel Committee refers to as a "capital charge") for liquid and well-diversified equity portfolios will be eliminated, subjecting these portfolios to the standard 8 percent capital charge for equities.
+- The capital charge for any securitization exposure will be the same capital charge that would apply to that position if held in the banking book, except that a different measure will apply to correlation trading portfolios (a new termadded to the market risk framework by these changes).
+The Basel Committee describes this change as reducing "the incentive for regulatory arbitrage between the banking and trading books."
+35 - The capital charge for other credit products will be required to capture credit migration risk as well as default risk. - The 4% risk weight (which the Basel Committee refers to as a "capital charge") for liquid and well- diversified equity portfolios will be eliminated, subjecting these portfolios to the standard 8% capital charge for equities.